 When inflating your tyre, make sure you inflate it to the suitable pressure for the terrain you will be riding on and, above all, the weather conditions you will be riding in.
 When riding in rainy weather, lower the tyre pressure to increase the tyre's grip.
-When riding in dry weather, you can increase the pressure.
+If riding in dry weather, increase the pressure for higher performance.
 Also, before each outing, make sure that your tyres are at the correct pressure for your ride.

 Information / Concept / Technology

 The Wheel Energy laboratory, certified and recognised by the leading global brands, measures several different criteria: grip, cushioning, resistance to wear, longevity, performance.

 At B'Twin we design the tyres of tomorrow.
 Our R&D engineers create prototypes at our international headquarters in Lille, France.
 These are then tested in our laboratories and approved for use by our professional cycling team to ensure outstanding quality.
 This expertise is indicated on our line of B'Twin tyres with the label "DESIGNED IN FRANCE".

 This is a stiff bead tyre, to avoid damaging it, do not fold it.
 Store it in its original shape.